Vietnam.vn - Nền tảng quảng bá Việt Nam

 If your child asks you to help with their homework, don't rush to help them when they first encounter difficulties.
 Illustration photo

-8. Getting an "A" in school is good, a "C" is bad.
+8. Getting an "A" in school is good, a "C" is bad

 What parents need to do is explain to their children that failure is not a bad thing and that they are still listened to and loved by their parents in all situations.

 Clinical psychologist Dr. Stephanie O'Leary believes that failure can sometimes be beneficial for children.
-This will teach them how to cope with negative situations, gain life experience and help them find solutions in difficult situations without fear of failure.
+This will teach them how to deal with negative situations, gain life experience and help them find solutions in difficult situations without fear of failure.

 9. Ignoring children